Weak continuous measurements require more work than strong ones: Conclusions

 \section{Conclusions}

 This article examines a minimal setup for modeling non-ideal quantum measurements, consisting of an interacting system of interest and an ancilla.
-After the interaction, the ancilla undergoes dephasing \lorena{through different channels}, transforming quantum data into classical outputs \lorena{in the form of a SBS state}, simulating the objectification process.
+After the interaction, the ancilla undergoes dephasing through its interaction with other degrees of freedom of the apparatus, transforming quantum data into classical outputs in the form of a SBS state, i.e. a classically correlated state of the ancilla and the system, simulating the objectification process.
 The ancilla is read out, and the data is stored in a classical memory.
 Finally, both the ancilla and the classical memory are reset to restart the measurement protocol.

 First, we analyzed the energy balance of the general model with dephasing.
 We concluded that the work bound is higher when dephasing occurs than when replaced by a continuously interacting dissipative bath during the measurement protocol.